 MQ is supported on the nais platform on-premises and on GCP.
-We recommend using kafka where possible and sensible.

 Access to basta (and fasit) can be obtained by requesting access from identity management.

 Access to development environments (including legacy u, t and q environments):

 Access to production environments (including legacy p environment):

 Order the group by using your applications name, the group name in AD will be 0000-GA-MQ- followed by the application name.
 If no service account exists with the name srv + application name, it will be created and added to the group.
 If the user already exists the user will be added to the group and the password will be updated and uploaded to vault in the serviceuser directory.

 From vault you can then mount this secret into your pod to authenticate with MQ.

 Nais-Dev (Legacy QA enviroment):

 Nais-Dev (Legacy Test envirorment)